French Income Tax

 1. Know your rights.

-For example, there are many allowable costs concerning your principal residence, such as domestic help (nanny, cleaner, gardener, etc), assisting sustainable development (thermal insulation, solar heating, etc),or making improvements designed for senior citizens.
+For example, there are many allowable costs concerning your principal residence, such as domestic help (nanny, cleaner, gardener, etc), assisting sustainable development (thermal insulation, heating from renewal energy, etc),or making improvements designed for senior citizens.
 Check the rules and limits carefully first and make sure you keep the invoices.

 Make sure you declare the full number of household members.
 For example, children up to 25 (even if they are not living with you) and dependant relatives can be included under certain conditions.